 For any business that relies heavily on telephone contact with customers, an IP phone system together with Cisco XML applications can help make for more efficient operation.
 The information delivered ensures staff are more productive and helps deliver a better service.

-AUTHOR BIO: Ben Joseph is a freelance writer and business analyst, he recommends any telephone-based business to look at customized Cisco XML applications to increase efficiency.
+AUTHOR BIO: Ben Joseph is a freelance writer and business analyst, he recommends any telephone-based business to look at to increase efficiency.